-Price includes: 16 nights' accommodation in comfortable cabin on the Ortelius, with daily housekeeping; all breakfasts, lunches and dinners, tea and coffee, throughout the voyage; guide services of Mark Carwardine, Joe Cornish and Rachel Ashton from embarkation at Aberdeen: leadership throughout the voyage by the resident Expedition Team; all shore landings and excursions during the cruise; comprehensive predeparture advice and information: all miscellaneous service taxes and port charges throughout the voyage; ship-to-airport transfer post-voyage; loan of Wellington boots.
-Price does not include: transport to Aberdeen; Longyearbyen to the UK; airport/government arrival and departure taxes; hotels, transfers and
+Price includes: 16 nights' accommodation in comfortable cabin on the Ortelius, with daily housekeeping; all breakfasts, lunches and dinners, tea and coffee, throughout the voyage; guide services of Mark Carwardine, Joe Cornish, Chris Breen, Tim Stenton, Rachel Ashton, and the onboard team from embarkation at Oban: leadership throughout the voyage by the resident Expedition Team; coach transfer from Glasgow airport to Oban on 27 May; all shore landings and excursions during the cruise; comprehensive predeparture advice and information; all miscellaneous service taxes and port charges throughout the voyage; ship-to-airport transfer post-voyage; loan of Wellington boots; conservation fund contribution.

-Aberdeen-to-ship transfer pre-voyage; flights from Longyearbyen to the UK; airport/government arrival and departure taxes; hotels, transfers and other land arrangements pre- and post-voyage (ie not listed in 'Price includes'); passport and visa expenses; polar gear; excess baggage charges; cancellation, baggage and travel insurance (compulsory); meals on shore; alcoholic and soft drinks; items of a personal nature such as laundry and telecommunications charges; medical expenses; crew and resident expedition staff gratuities (we suggest about US\$10 per day - it's usually collected just prior to the end of the cruise).
+Price does not include: transport to Glasgow; Oban-to-ship transfer pre-voyage; flights from Longyearbyen to the UK; airport/government arrival and departure taxes; hotels, transfers and other land arrangements pre- and post-voyage (ie not listed in 'Price includes'); passport and visa expenses; polar gear; excess baggage charges; cancellation, baggage and travel insurance (compulsory); meals on shore; alcoholic and soft drinks; items of a personal nature such as laundry and telecommunications charges; medical expenses; crew and resident expedition staff gratuities (we suggest about US\$10 per day - it's usually collected just prior to the end of the cruise).